 - Still only an option in clinical trials

-- Research funding has increased as the number of mesothelioma cases has risen
+- Cancer research funding has increased as mesothelioma cases have risen

 - Test new treatments and combinations of therapies

-- Outcomes are uncertain, but may offer eligible patients hope where conventional treatments do not
+- Outcomes uncertain, but may offer patients hope beyond conventional treatments

 The costs associated with peritoneal mesothelioma can be large, as is the case with any life-threatening disease.
 The expenses many patients find they need to pay include: